joseluisq/cline/README.md

 ### Work in progress

-- POSIX-compliant flags feature is partial.
+- POSIX-compliant flags support is partial.
 Please see [issue #3](https://github.com/joseluisq/cline/issues/3)
 - Subcommands are not supported yet.

 ## Usage